jp-um/data_storage_workshop/README.md

 ## Access Jupyter Lab

-Once all services have started, the tutorial files should be avilable at [http://127.0.0.1:8888/login?token=my-secret-jupyterlab-token](http://127.0.0.1:8888/login?token=my-secret-jupyterlab-token).
+**Once all services have started, the tutorial files should be available at [http://127.0.0.1:8888/login?token=my-secret-jupyterlab-token](http://127.0.0.1:8888/login?token=my-secret-jupyterlab-token).**

 ## Stopping the Workshop